PabloMessina/ihealth_ImageMedicineAI/README.md

 #### Contrastive Learning

 * Taleb, A., Kirchler, M., Monti, R., & Lippert, C. (2021).
 ContIG: Self-supervised Multimodal Contrastive Learning for Medical Imaging with Genetics. arXiv preprint arXiv:2111.13424.

+* Eslami, S., de Melo, G., & Meinel, C. (2021).
+Does CLIP Benefit Visual Question Answering in the Medical Domain as Much as it Does in the General Domain?. arXiv preprint arXiv:2112.13906. [[pdf]](https://paperswithcode.com/paper/2112-13906)

 #### NLP Español